Kresge College

 Kresge has a team of three academic advisors who work collaboratively with students to support them as they explore majors, navigate university policy, clarify academic goals, and develop strategies for success.
 Kresge’s advisors serve as advocates for students who are experiencing institutional barriers to their success, while also upholding university policy when necessary.

-Kresge’s advising staff regularly participate in professional development opportunities both on- and off-campus in order to stay abreast of new research and best practices in the wider academic advising community.
+Kresge’s advising staff stays up-to-date on new research and best practices in the wider academic advising community.
 They celebrate and reflect the diversity of the Kresge student body and seek to model the goal of being lifelong learners.

-College advisors work with students from Summer Orientation and Welcome Week through graduation, although much of the interaction is concentrated in the student’s first year or two on campus before they’ve declared a major.
+College advisors work with students from the period of Summer Orientation and Welcome Week through graduation, although much of the interaction is concentrated in the student’s first year or two on campus, before they’ve declared a major.
 Students come to the College Office with all of their questions, and college advisors and front desk staff frequently facilitate connections with other campus resources as appropriate.

-In addition to one-on-one in-person and email advising, Kresge’s advisors collaborate with the provost, Residence Life office, and campus-wide academic and student support services to offer holistic programming.
+In addition to one-on-one in-person and virtual advising, Kresge’s advisors collaborate with the provost, Residence Life office, and campuswide academic and student support services to offer holistic programming.
 Past workshops have covered topics such as options for summer enrollment, how to choose a major, and finding family away from home.

 Other Academic Programs

-Kresge is a rich and multidimensional academic community, uniquely oriented toward media studies, creative communication, participatory and consensus-based decision making, service-learning, and cooperative and non-profit leadership.
+Kresge is a rich and multidimensional community, uniquely oriented toward creative communication, participatory democracy, and ecological ethics and sustainability.